How to file a Request for Reconsideration (RfR)

 - If the answer is yes, no further action is required.
 File your notice for future reference.

-- If the answer is no, log in to AboutMyProperty to learn more about how your property was assessed, see the information we have on file, and compare it to other properties in your area.
+- If the answer is no, log in to MPAC AboutMyProperty to learn more about how your property was assessed, see the information we have on file, and compare it to other properties in your area.

-- If you still disagree, you can file a Request for Reconsideration online through AboutMyProperty or by mail.
+- If you still disagree, you can file a Request for Reconsideration online through MPAC AboutMyProperty or by mail.

 - If we find that we should make an adjustment, we will apply any changes to your property valuation and send you a new Property Assessment Notice or Property Assessment Change Notice.